Skip to main content

 Ranking Questions

-- Is the site partially or wholly within a Conservation Opportunity area, or contain Oregon Conservation Strategy habitats such as productive Aspen or Ponderosa Pine stands?
+4. Does the property contain habitats such as productive Aspen or Ponderosa Pine stands?

-- The project area is dominated (<50%) by Phase 1 & Phase 2 juniper stands as described in the USGS Western Juniper Field Guide.
+5. The project area is dominated (>50%) by Phase 3 juniper stands as described in the USGS Western Juniper Field Guide.

-- Are wetlands onsite according to the National Wetland Inventory?
+6. Are wetlands, waterways, and springs onsite according to the National Wetland Inventory?